Ian Anstruther: Writing career

 He wrote eight books, including I Presume (1956), a biography of the journalist H. M. Stanley; an account of the Eglinton tournament entitled The Knight and the Umbrella (1963); The Scandal of the Andover Workhouse (1973), exploring the iniquities of the workhouse system; a biography of Oscar Browning (1983), Coventry Patmore's Angel (1992), on Coventry Patmore and his wife Emily Augusta Patmore, the inspiration for the poem The Angel in the House; and a book about Sir Richard Broun, The Baronets' Champion (2006).
 He also wrote about Frederic William Farrar and his novel Eric, or, Little by Little.

-He undertook much of his research in the London Library in St James's Square.
+Anstruther undertook much of his research in the London Library in St James's Square.
 He donated funding in 1992 to enable it to build a new wing, which was named the Anstruther Wing.
 He was a Fellow of the Society of Antiquaries, and a member of the Royal Company of Archers.